MangaD/event-driven-cpp/docs/setup.md

   ./src/qt_signals/qt_signals_example
   ```

-If you run into issues with missing DLLs on Windows, verify that the post-build command has executed successfully and that your `Qt6_DIR` is correctly configured.
+If you run into issues with missing DLLs on Windows, verify that the post-build command has executed successfully and that your `Qt6_DIR` and `VCINSTALLDIR` are correctly configured.

 ---